 - Income replacement: This method calculates your expected income for the remainder of your life.
-Because the beneficiary receives the payout in a lumpsum, you don’t need to replace 100% of income because the lumpsum can be invested for additional return.
-The exact amount needed depends on the average return and when the money will be used.
+Because the beneficiary receives the payout in a lumpsum, you may not need to replace 100% of income.
+Any amount not currently needed can be invested over time.
+The exact coverage to purchase depends on expected average return and when the money will be used.

 Normally, the “Itemized funding” method results in lower insurance need.
 This makes sense because there is no need to fund what the deceased needs, i.e. retirement, medical, food, etc.